READ N TRY

 Rule 1: Actionable Report

 A report should be actionable.
 That means that after reviewing the report a report user should be able to make decisions to correct an identified business problem.
-Also the report is considered actionable if it helps to identify areas for further investigation.
+Also, the report is considered actionable if it helps to identify areas for further investigation.

 Review the report example below that supports a real-estate renting business.
-The report calculates count of every weekday per year.
+The report calculates the count of every weekday per year.
 Potentially years with most weekends would bring bigger rent profit for the business.

 Year Su Mo Tu We Th Fr Sa Days Year Su Mo Tu We Th Fr Sa Days